-This statement is in constant flux and edit but tries incapsulate reflections on my practice as of now.
-This will hopefully change with each new work.
+This statement is in constant flux and tries incapsulate reflections on my practice as of now.

 Embracing unpredictability, messiness and failure Coble has worked with performance art for over 15 years, through this time aiming to manifest problems of bodily, societal and symbolic navigation particularly focusing on issues of injustice and normative boundaries.
 Recurrent themes in Coble’s work revolve around queer politics and poetics often working site-specifically, research-based and - from time to time - collectively/participatory.
 Engagement in artistic practices and interventions within and outside of established institutions and the use of activist strategies are integral to Coble’s work.